-We hereby consent to use of this opinion as an exhibit to the Registration Statement and to the use of our name therein.
-In giving this consent, we do not admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the SEC thereunder, nor do we admit that we are experts with respect to any part of the Registration Statement within the meaning of the term "experts" as used in the Securities Act or the rules and regulations of the SEC thereunder.
+We hereby consent to the filing of this opinion letter as Exhibit 5.1 to the Registration Statement.
+In giving such consent, we do not hereby admit that we are within the category of persons whose consent is required under Section 7 of the Act or the rules or regulations of the Securities and Exchange Commission thereunder.